 This can be written as ="", true or just data-hj-allow-iframe.
 Either way, the value will show as "true" on the backend.

 This attribute has to be placed in the iframe element itself

 Before starting on this step, take a look at What limitations still exist after whitelisting an iframe?

 Go to site settings by clicking Settings > Sites & Organizations

 Click the cog icon next to the site you want to whitelist.

 You will see a field where you can insert the domain name you wish to whitelist, under the heading Whitelisted Iframe Domains For Recordings.

-The URL that the iframe points to is stored on our servers and reloaded every time a recording is played.
-This means that if the URL triggers some additional behavior on the server that the URL points to, other than just serving the iFrame content, this could cause unexpected and adverse results.
+The URL that the iframe points to is stored on our servers and reloaded every time a recording is played in the Hotjar dashboard.
+This means that if loading the iframe source page triggers some additional behavior, this could cause unexpected and adverse results.